 The buyer typically pays for the home inspections.
 The fee ranges from $250-$400, and it is often recommended that buyers choose their own neutral inspector.
 If any reports come up with mold, asbestos, termites, or lead paint, you will want to have further testing done.

 A final walk-through is done to make sure the property you are moving into is in the condition in which you agreed to buy it.
 This isn’t the time to negotiate with the seller, that happens during the home inspection.
 The final walk-through happens a few hours to a few days before closing.
 This is done to make sure all repairs that were agreed to have been completed.
 If you opt out of a final walk-through, or don’t take it seriously, you may end up paying more for your home than necessary.
 Some things to be sure to check at your walk-through :

 – Test heating and cooling

-If you are interested in selling your existing home and building your dream home, swing by the model and talk to Lisa or Emily!
-We have lots of floor plans to choose from, or we can discuss a design/build on your own lot project!
+If you are interested in selling your existing home and building your dream home, we have lots of floor plans to choose from, or we can discuss a design/build on your own lot project!